baehyunsol/femtoGPT/log.md

 I have waited a few more hours (1500 more steps), and the losses are now 3.4 ~ 3.6.

-Before I went to bed, I thought there would be deviations in the models.
+Before I went to bed, I thought there would be deviations between the models.
 I thought some models would have significantly smaller losses than the others.
 But they all have similar losses.
 Let me insert a layer and train a few more steps.

 - model1-ext1-ext1
   - loss 7.87 -> 4.77 (for the first 31 steps)